 Ernest and Mary Hannah Thomas, Civilians.
 Ernest was born in 1879, the son of David and Ann Thomas, of 16, St. John Street, Whitland.
 He worked as a builder for many years prior to the war before emigrating to Canada, and lived with his wife Mary Hannah Thomas, at 318, Notre Dame, Winnipeg.
 The couple had been home visiting their family in Whitland a number of times prior to the war and early in 1915 had decided to visit Whitland once more, travelling to New York to sail back to Britain aboard the SS Lusitania.
 By this time the Germans had declared unrestricted submarine warfare and notices had been posted in many American newspapers warning people against travelling on ocean liners, however the warnings were ignored, and Lusitania set sail from New York on 1 May 1915.
 On 7 May 1915 Lusitania was nearing safety, and was steaming past the Old Head of Kinsale off the south coast of Ireland, when she was struck by a torpedo which had been fired by the German submarine U-20.
 A secondary explosion caused the liner to begin to sink and listed heavily, making the launching of her lifeboats difficult.
 By the time she had gone down, only six of her 48 lifeboats had been launched.
 The cruiser HMS Juno was despatched from Cork Harbour immediately upon the receipt of an SOS from Lusitania, but was ordered to return to port.
 Aboard Lusitania were 1,266 passengers and a crew of 696, a combined total of 1,962 people.
 1,201 lost their lives in the sinking.
 Among them were Ernest and his wife Mary Hannah Thomas.
 Ernest’s body was recovered and identified, before being buried in Cobh Old Church Cemetery, in grave 475, while the body of his wife was never identified.
 Neither of the young couple appear to be commemorated locally, although they are commemorated on the grave of Ernest’s parents at Carvan Chapel.

 John Wynford Thomas, Private, 29828, South Wales Borderers.
-John was born on 8 July 1898, the son of Evan and Sarah Thomas, of 2, King Edward Street, Whitland.
+John was born on 8 July 1898, the son of Evan Thomas and Sarah Thomas (nee Harries), of 2, King Edward Street, Whitland.
 He was a Draper prior to enlisting at Cardiff in May 1917 into the South Wales Borderers.
 John was posted France on 7 July 1917, joining the 6th Battalion, South Wales Borderers, who were Pioneers to the 25th Division.
 John saw his first action near Ypres, fighting in the Battle of Messines, where they successfully took the ridge, at the side of the Ulster and New Zealand Divisions.
 They then moved north, taking part in the Battle of Pilckem, and remained in the area for the next two months, before moving south to the Bethune sector.
-John was killed in action here on 31 October 1917, aged only 19.
-He is buried in Gorre British and Indian Cemetery.
+John was killed in action here on 31 October 1917.
+The 19-year-old was buried in Gorre British and Indian Cemetery, France.
 John is commemorated in the Memorial Hall.

 Levi Thomas, Private, 8226, South Wales Borderers.
 Levi was born at Cyffig, Whitland in 1884, the son of Daniel Thomas and Jane Thomas (née David).
 By 1891 the family was residing at Shop Back, Tavernspite.
 David worked as a stockman at Tavernspite and then as a Collier prior to enlisting at Pontypridd into the 2nd Battalion, South Wales Borderers (2nd SWB) in 1903 and served with C Company.
 The 2nd SWB was based in Tientsin in China at the outbreak of war, where it took part in an operation alongside the Japanese army to force the German garrison from Tsingtao.
 The battalion embarked from Hong Kong on 4 December 1914 for Plymouth.
 Once back on British soil, it joined 87 Brigade, 29th Division at Rugby.
 On 17 March 1915 the battalion sailed from Avonmouth aboard the SS Canada for Alexandria, and on 25 April 1915 the entire division landed at Gallipoli.
 Levi was killed in action during the landings on Gallipoli that day.
 He was 31 years old, and is remembered on the Helles Memorial to the missing.
 Levi does not appear to be commemorated locally, but is most probably the only war casualty to have hailed from Tavernspite, which has no war memorial.